Fellowships, scholarships and bursaries

 Application and Selection Process

 The UK Cochrane Centre (UKCC) establishes and administers the yearly timetable for advertising for and selecting the Sheiham Scholar.
-Once this has been decided, the UKCC circulates information on requirements and application deadlines to Cochrane entities and e-mail lists.
+Once this has been decided, the UKCC circulates information on requirements and application deadlines to Cochrane groups and e-mail lists.
 Applications are reviewed by the selection panel, whose members are drawn mainly from developing countries (see http://www.worldbank.org/data/countryclass/classgroups.htm).

 Timetable for Applications for the Aubrey Sheiham Scholarship